eads/hhdcpython/LESSON.md

 1. The name of the religious group always precedes the names of the registered members.
 2. The line with the name of the group always starts with the letters `SGAR` followed by some letters, numbers, and a space before the name of the group.
-3. In addition to the names of the members, there's some junk strewn about the file: The agency's URL, the page number, a header before the names that says "Nombre completo", a line that says "Total", and a line with a number corresponding to the total.
+3. In addition to the names of the members, there's some junk strewn about the file: The agency's URL, the page number, a header before the names that says "Nombre completo", a line that says "Total", empty lines, and a line with a number corresponding to the total.

 These patterns pretty much spell out what needs to happen.

-* Read each line
+For each line:

 * If the line starts with SGAR, get the stuff after the space and write it down as the current religious group.
-  * If the line matches any of the junk you identified, skip it.
+* If the line matches any of the junk you identified, skip it and move on to the next one.
 * If none of the conditions above are met, the line must be a name.
 Write down the name along with the current religious group.

+Let's put it together into detailed instructions:

+* **Step 0:** Open the file.
+* **Step 1:** Skip the first 9 lines of the file.
+* **Step 2:** Prepare a place to write down the clean data.
+* **Step 3:** Read the file, line by line:
+    * If the line starts with SGAR, write down the name after the first space as the current religious group.
+    * Skip the line if it:
+        * Says 'Total'.
+        * Says 'Nombre completo'.
+        * Says 'www.asociacionesreligiosas.gob.mx'.
+        * Starts with 'Pàgina'.
+        * Is a number.
+        * Is blank.
+    * Otherwise, write down the current line and the current religious group on the clean data sheet.

+### Step 4

+It might seem obvious, but the final step is to give back the cleaned data.
+You wouldn't want someone to do all that work and then forget to share it with you!

+* **Step 0:** Open the file.
+* **Step 1:** Skip the first 9 lines of the file.
+* **Step 2:** Prepare a place to write down the clean data.
+* **Step 3:** Read the file, line by line:
+    * If the line starts with SGAR, write down the name after the first space as the current religious group.
+    * Skip the line if it:
+        * Says 'Total'.
+        * Says 'Nombre completo'.
+        * Says 'www.asociacionesreligiosas.gob.mx'.
+        * Starts with 'Pàgina'.
+        * Is a number.
+        * Is blank.
+    * Otherwise, write down the current line and the current religious group on the clean data sheet.
+* **Step 4:** Return the cleaned data.